On optimising cost and value in compute systems for radio astronomy: Case studies

 \subsection{SKA SDP}

 The Square Kilometre Array (SKA) is a next-generation radio telescope, currently in the design phase.
+It will consist of two telescopes, a low-frequency telescope (50-350MHz) consisting of ~130,000 antennas in over 500 stations in Western Australia, and 133 mid-frequency dishes (4350MHz-14GHz) in South Africa, which latter will be joined to the existing MeerKAT telescope.
+These telescopes will be constructed and deployed in phases across a 5-year period.
 The SKA is designed to achieve exceptional scientific value, and to enable potential Nobel Prize-winning research~\cite{SKA}.
-A key component of this instrument, the Science Data Processor (SDP), will use a mix of custom-designed software components and off-the-shelf software, in order to maximise its relative science value.